-As one of Australia's largest overseas aid agencies and with a significant domestic program, our access to DGR status enables us to more effectively perform vital functions both domestically and overseas, to have greater impact and to more effectively achieve our mission.
-Our ability to provide tax deductible receipts in crucial to encouraging and sustaining public donations to support our work.
+As a PBI and Australia's largest overseas aid charity (with a growing domestic program), our access to DGR status enables us to more effectively perform vital functions both domestically and overseas, to have greater impact and to more effectively achieve our mission.
+Our ability to provide tax deductible receipts is crucial to encouraging and sustaining public donations to support our work.